In This Series:

 Eventually, we were able to sit down and really talk about the issue.
 I put aside my defensiveness and was able to sincerely hear what Erin was telling me.
 From that conversation, I was able to talk about having some good, strong boundaries with women at work.

 I’ve mentioned the word “boundaries” a couple of times already.
-Just what exactly do those boundaries look like?
+Just what exactly do those boundaries look like in opposite-sex friendships?
 Consider the following:

 To be blunt, I don’t think you have any business “casually” texting the opposite sex.
 If I’m trying to banter or joke, I always make it a point to include others and make it a group text.
 That’s just being safe.

-Set guidelines for how you should behave around members of the opposite sex.
-Ask these questions:
+Set guidelines for how you should behave around members of the opposite sex

 - How do you feel about opposite-sex friendships in our marriage?
 How might they be appropriate and helpful?
 What would make them inappropriate?